 4. Maybe leave out the motivational speeches and proceed straight to the oral consumption of hard booze.

 5. Some people like to get to know their colleagues, a whole lot better.

 There was one time when we did secret Santa before an Xmas do.
 This guy had been saying this girl needed cheering up so as a secret Santa bought her a dildo!
 She opened it in front of everyone and just hissed "pathetic" before storming out and leaving the dildo on a table.
 There was a proper awkward silence for the first hour or so...
 But then we realised the dildo had gone - no one ever knew what happened to it...

-It was already rubbish but it got worse when my secret santa gift made me cry.
+We had ours in the office and had to provide the food and booze.
+Someone decided to give it a BBQ theme and so cooked a load of sausages and filled the building with smoke.It was already rubbish but it got worse when my secret santa gift made me cry.
 I'm recently single and someone got me a trivia game for couples 'How well do you know your partner?' in a little heart-shaped tin.
 I'm a 29 year old man.
 It was incredibly embarrassing.

 8. It's only a real party once the police turn up.

 9. Fancy a dance?
 Why not?
 Beware though, these days popular music is fraught with ethical dilemmas.